vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Added Ragdoll State when opponent is killed to Ragdoll_Noobot and Noobot_AI.
 VQ3 and CPMA still use the on_death animation.
 - Added Hotkeys (O and P) for Double Jump Selection Mode - DoubleJump Active, DoubleJump Disabled and Infinite DoubleJump.
 - Added Hotkey (L) to Refill Ammo.
-- Characters will now pass under obstacles when Crouched.
+- Characters will now pass under obstacles while Crouched.
+- Linetrace to check if objects are above character while Crouched.
 - <i>(...)</i><br>
 </details>
 <details>